-On DX models

-To lock any passenger's door when getting out of the vehicle, pull the lock tab out, and close the door.
-To lock the driver's door, pull and hold the outside door handle, then pull the lock tab out.
+On DX model except Canadian DX-G To lock the passenger's door when getting out of the vehicle, pull out the lock tab and close the door.
+To lock the driver's door, pull and hold the outside door handle then pull out the lock tab.
 Release the handle, then close the door.